 mutate(Freq = n/sum(n))Code language: R (r)

 As you can see in the output, above, we get two columns.
 This is because we added a new column to the summarized data: the frequencies.
-Of course, counting a column, such as age, as we did in the previous example would not provide any useful information.
-In the next section, we will have a look at how to use the R package dplyr to count unique occurrences in a column.
+Of course, counting a column, such as age, as we did in the previous example, would not provide any useful information.
+The next section will use the R package dplyr to count unique occurrences in a column.

 How to create Bins when Counting Distinct Values